dpcairns/react-famous-cats/labs/LAB-11-12/SOLO-LAB-11.md

-# Mob Build: Users for Coin Toss
+# Mob Build: Users for Chat App

-The app will bring back our Coin Toss for an online version
+Let's build an online Chat App!

 ## Background

-Users can play games for (pretend) money.
+Users can chat with each other.
+There can be multiple chats, or rooms.
+These can be arbitrary or based on some other thing like a movie or pokemon.

 ## LAB 11

 The goal of Lab 11 is to get user authentication and management set up.
-If you complete this part, start working on your coin flip components.
+If you complete this part, start working on your chat components.

 ## Setup